LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     "initDelegates": b.header.assets.initDelegates
 } serialized using genesisDataStoreSchema

-# set the inititial delegates in the BFT module
+# set the initial delegates in the BFT module
 bftWeights = [
     {"address": address, "bftWeight": 1}
     for address in initDelegates